 Clans can be founded by characters with at least 35 character posts as long as there is an open slot in the game to do so.

-As of now, there are 3 total clan slots, with 0 clan slots open for claiming while the Grand Opening is ongoing.
-See the event for the requirements for forming the first Morphic clans!
+As of now, there are 3 total clan slots, with 2 clan slots open for claiming!

 Clan slots are opened when another clan disbands.
 A clan may do this for a variety of reasons, by choice of the leader or if the leader fails their activity requirements.
-Slots opening will be announced in the #morphic channel on Discord, and on the forums.
+Slots opening will be announced in the #morphic and/or #announcements channel on Discord.

 When a slot is open, an eligible character may post a founding thread.
 To claim a territory and found a clan there, a character must simply post a thread in that territory that has [FOUNDING] at the beginning of the thread title, and post staking out their claim!
 Note that only sub-boards are claimable territories, so while the Shimmering Caverns can be claimed, The Spine itself cannot.
 Territories in the Entry Grounds cannot be claimed.